dan-leo/masters/thesis/v8/1_intro_2_litstud.md

 ####  Edge/Fog Computing {#edge_computing}

-Edge computing is the practice of offloading cloud processes to the endpoint.
+Edge/Fog computing is the practice of offloading cloud processes to the endpoint.
 It saves on data overhead, especially when there are data charges involved and battery longevity is desired.

 Since NB-IoT is optimized for downlink communications, it can be the ideal candidate.
 Downlink communications use much less energy than uplink, and at higher throughput too.
-Usually data has to be periodically sent to the cloud in unidirectional networks and processing done thereafter, but with the push-pull model, one can send a specialized request and devices can send back processed data, saving energy and lowering data costs, hence edge computing.
+Usually data has to be periodically sent to the cloud in unidirectional networks and processing done thereafter, but with the push-pull model, one can send a specialized request to devices on the edge of the cloud and devices can send back processed data, saving energy and lowering data costs, hence edge/fog computing [@Chang2017].

-Fog computing is considered a good solution to address the demand for massive connections and low-latency applications by pushing some computing or processing tasks from the cloud servers to the Fog nodes, or close to the mobile edge.
-A Fog node can be viewed as a reduced capability of a cloud server and/or integrated with a small cell for handling the telecommunication services.
-There are several potential applications of the Fog computing node technology associated with NB-IoT small cell and the cloud services for smart parking, smart home, and smart retail and delivery services [@Chang2017].

 ### Satellite IoT {#satellite_iot}

-The potential use of constellations of satellites for IoT applications is of growing interest.
-With booming development in the IoT sector and as a powerful supplement to terrestrial systems, LEO constellation-based IoT is worth being focused and studied.
-To make this topic become a reliable cost-benefit solution, further research is required in transmission scheme, system security and low power consumption design. [@Qu2017c]

-Compared to LPWANs, Satellite IoT has global coverage.
+Compared to LPWANs, Satellite IoT has global coverage and is of growing interesting for connecting 'things' to the internet due to its ease of connectivity [@Qu2017c].
 In terms of packet payload size, a typical system such as the Iridium 9602/9603 will transmit up to 270 bytes or receive 340 bytes via AT commands.
 A supercapacitor is necessary for the initial 7.5W burst for 10ms which opens a session, and with an open sky messages can be sent every 10 seconds.
 It even features a 'Ring Alert' feature, similar to eDRX in NB-IoT in that modems listen for when incoming messages are available, for satellites to page a modem when a mobile terminated (MT) message is available from an internet-facing endpoint.
 Although Ring Alerts are sent to the position of the last known transmission, an Iridium satellite spot beam is about 400km in diameter meaning devices would have to travel quite far before requiring a simple re-registration transmission.
 The greatest drawback is the upfront, rental and per byte costs looking at \pounds159, \pounds12/month and \pounds0.14 per 50 byte credit respectively on Rock Seven Mobile Services Ltd, and the high power draw compared to NB-IoT.

-NB-IoT is not the only network that can replace satellite IoT or 2G/GPRS with coverage in broad areas (ideally nationally), and this will be explored further in \ref{lpwans}.
+Furthermore, NB-IoT is not the only network that can replace satellite IoT or 2G/GPRS with coverage in broad areas (ideally nationally), and this will be explored further in \ref{lpwans}.

 ## Low-Powered Wide-Area Networks {#lpwans}

-A low-power wide-area network is a type of wireless telecommunication designed to allow long-range communications at a low bit rate among things, such as sensors operated on a battery.
+A low-power wide-area network (LPWAN) allows long range communications at low bit rates for sensors and other devices operating on battery power.
 This section will compare a few prominent cellular and unlicensed frequency LPWANs against NB-IoT besides the following alternatives:

 * EC-GSM-IoT is a form of eGPRS optimized for the IoT.
 It is still in the trial stages of development, however [@Bergman2017].
 * RPMA by Ingenu is a 2.4GHz technology for M2M communications.
 It is primarily used in North America for the oil & gas industry, amongst others [@Ingenu2016].
 It is equivalent to cellular standard but expensive.
 * Weightless SIG reuses TV whitespace, and NB-IoT is actually formed off this protocol [@Weightless2015], [@Raza2017].
-* NB-Fi Protocol is an open LPWAN protocol, which operates in unlicensed ISM radio band.
-Using the NB-Fi Protocol in devices ensures stable data transmission range of up to 10 km in dense urban conditions, and up to 30 km in rural areas with up to 10 years on battery power [@Ikpehai2018b].
+* NB-Fi Protocol is an open standard, operating in unlicensed ISM frequencies.
+The NB-Fi Protocol ensures up to 10 km range of data transmission in urban areas, 30 km in rural areas and up to 10 years battery lifetime [@Ikpehai2018b].
-* HaLow (pronounced halo) is a low-power, long-range version of the IEEE 802.11 Wi-Fi standard.
-HaLow is based on the Wi-Fi Alliance 802.11ah specification and is expected to play an important part in IoT.
-At this stage it has low market traction.
+* HaLow is a long range and low power version of the IEEE 802.11 Wi-Fi standard, specified by WiFi Alliance 802.11ah.
+Although it has great potential in IoT, at this stage it has low market traction.

 <!--Unidirectional: LoRaWAN and SigFox {#unidirectional_lpwans}-->